MartynaMisk/Project2018/README.md

 - other links
 ##### Python investigation - codes (every code will have its own file and a description inside)
 ##### Summary of the investigation
+Explain with what code 'loop' & 'for statment' you were able to calculate the mean, max and minimum of each column.
+I was bale to seperate the columns into each specy identigying the ...